 - Look for canned or frozen produce if you need to save on fresh

 - Check your grocery store for digital coupons

 - See if your local farmer sells seconds (imperfect produce)

-- Sign up for a discounted trial of a grocery delivery service (Save $10 on your first order!)
+- Sign up for a discounted trial of a grocery delivery service

 - Buy reduced price produce and dairy